 Do you or someone you know need assistance????

-Events that have unfolded over the past few weeks are unprecedented and remind us more than ever to keep our faith with God.
+Events that have unfolded are unprecedented and remind us more than ever to keep our faith in God.
 During this unusual time, St. Thomas Aquinas would like to help.

 Also, for those willing to help with this outreach ministry, please call the parish office and offer your time/talent.
 We will get through this with our faith and our love for each other.